|Director : BABINET Charles (email@example.com)|

 The DDK inbred strain of mice carries a conditional lethal mutation (we call the death of the embryos: "DDK syndrome") which is manifested in outcrosses and depends on the direction of the cross.
-We showed that the DDK syndrome entails an interaction between a DDK cytoplasmic product contained in the zygote and the alien paternal genome.
-A positional cloning approach has allowed us to identify two genes which appear as privileged candidates to be involved in the DDK syndrome: indeed they are expressed in the oocyte and the testis; furthermore, they exhibit a difference in their open reading frame which is unique to DDK.
-In addition, we have shown that the disruption of these genes (by targeted mutagenesis in ES cells) results in early embryonic lethality, thus demonstrating their essential role in embryonic development.
-We are now pursuing a detailed phenotypic analysis of the homozygous -/- embryo both at the molecular and cellular levels.
+We showed that the DDK syndrome entails an interaction between a DDK cytoplasmic product already present in the oocyte and the alien paternal genome.
+A positional cloning approach has allowed us to identify two genes, Ovum mutant candidate gene 1 (Omcg1) and Notchless(Nle) which appear as privileged candidates to be involved in the DDK syndrome: indeed they are expressed in the oocyte and the testis; furthermore, they exhibit a difference in their open reading frame which is unique to DDK.

-Keywords: Mouse embryonic development, ES cells, cardiac morphogenesis, HNF1beta, Trapalpha, nucleocytoplasmic interactions, gene targeting
+Keywords: Mouse embryonic development, ES cells, cardiac morphogenesis, HNF1?, Trap?, nucleocytoplasmic interactions, gene targeting

 |Office staff||Researchers||Scientific trainees||Other personnel|

 |FLEURANCE Isabelle (firstname.lastname@example.org)||BABINET Charles, CNRS and IP, (Researcher, email@example.com)

 COHEN-TANNOUDJI Michel, CNRS, (Researcher, email@example.com)

 SOUILHOL Céline, PhD student